inmyth/proto-flutter-kerahbiru/README.md

     - extends (ChangeNotifier)[https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple]
     - broadcasts updates with notifyListeners
 - stateful widget : widget that changes on UI state, read [this](https://stackoverflow.com/questions/51931017/update-ui-after-removing-items-from-list)
     - setState will trigger rebuild on any widget that holds reference to the data.
-If stateless screenA passes data to stateful screenB and there the data is modified inside setState then the widget in screeA is also rebuilt.
+    - parent-child relations : parent cannot call child but triggers change due to child using parent (widget.) [read](https://stackoverflow.com/questions/48481590/how-to-set-update-state-of-statefulwidget-from-other-statefulwidget-in-flutter)
 - pass a copy of the data to the next screen

 ## Todo